Death and state funeral of Boris Yeltsin: Gallery

-Memorials and Memory
+Memorials

 Yeltsin was memorialised in several ways in 2008.
 On 8 April, a street in Yekaterinburg, formerly 9 January Street, was renamed "Boris Yeltsin Street".
 On 23 April, a grand opening ceremony at Novodevichy Cemetery was held for the monument to Boris Yeltsin, made by sculptor Georgy Frangulyan.
 The memorial is a broad headstone, made in the colors of the Russian flag – a white marble, blue Byzantine mosaics and red porphyry.
 On the pavement under the tricolor is an engraved Orthodox cross.
 The ceremony was attended by Yeltsin's family, including his widow, Naina, Russian President Vladimir Putin, the president-elect Dmitry Medvedev, Prime Minister Viktor Zubkov, Chief of Staff of the Presidential Executive Office Sergey Sobyanin, government members, friends, colleagues and others who worked with Yelstin.
 On the same day, the name of the Ural State Technical University was changed to include "Boris Yeltsin".